arc-bphc/arc-iot/arc-iot.md

 2. **X X** - The bomb numbered 'X' can be moved even after another tag is scanned consecutively.
 3. **A X Y...Z** - The bomb numbered 'A' can only be defused once the bombs numbered 'X', 'Y' till 'Z' are defused.
 Once the pre-requisite bombs are defused, 'A' can be moved to the quarantine area.
 An example is that an instruction '5 9 2 3' means that bombs 9, 2, and 3 must all be defused and quarantined before 5 can be quarantined.

 Type-1 bombs **must** be quarantined right after defusing them.
-If another RFID tag is scanned before defusing it, the bomb will 'explode' (i.e., it cannot be defused again) and a penalty will be imposed.
+If another RFID tag is scanned before defusing it, the bomb's state will reset (i.e., it must be defused again) and a penalty will be imposed.

 Type-2 and Type-3 bombs do not have this restriction.
 Nevertheless, if **any** bomb is Armed (not defused) when moved, the bomb will explode and penalty points be awarded.